-- Desk lamp with compact fluorescent light bulb
+- Desk lamp with compact fluorescent or LED light bulb

 - EPEAT-certified Computer and flash drive.
 A laptop computer is recommended – it takes less space in your dorm and helps provide a mobile work environment.

 - EnergyStar Appliances – Wait until you get your roommate assignments then you can coordinate these!!!
 Check online for cheap, used EnergyStar appliances.

 - Smart Power Strip – this is one that shuts off power when you aren’t using your electronics

 - Entertainment (books, music, games)